gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 A further working hypothesis is that such guidance may eventually require a **temporal unit** or **time-sensitive substrate** that lets gradients persist, interact, and organize into longitudinal choreographies across multiple temporal slices.

+A newer working hypothesis, now tested in bounded dry-run form, is that this may also require a **coherence-driven division of LLM labor** into distinct but connected roles:
+- **TU** — unfolding structure mapper
+- **TU+** — choreography predictor / comparer / reviser
+- **cortexLLM** — symbolic interpreter and context-framing layer

 ---

 ## Terminology clarification